ThomasRohde/archi-scripts/README.md

 ## Features

-- **Diverse Functionality**: Scripts for various tasks such as model analysis, bulk operations, reporting, and more.
+- **Diverse Functionality**: Scripts for various tasks such as model analysis, bulk operations, reporting, and AI-assisted modeling.
 - **Easy Integration**: All scripts are designed to work seamlessly within the Archi environment.
 - **Customizable**: Many scripts can be easily customized to fit specific modeling needs.
 - **Time-Saving**: Automate repetitive tasks and complex operations with a single click.
+- **AI-Powered**: Leverage artificial intelligence for model generation and expansion.

 ## Prerequisites